MicrosoftDocs/dynamics-365-fraud-protection/content/score-analyst.md

 Fraud control professionals can use the **Distribution and performance** report to analyze the relationship between Fraud Protection scores and other segments of the data, such as decisions, rule clauses, and transaction status.

 ### Score view
-When you select the **Score** view, based on the filters you have selected, the following metrics are available:
+When you select the **Score** view, based on the filters you select, the following metrics are available.

 - **Transaction volume by score** – The transaction volume in each score.
 - **Fraud rate by score**